daikichiba9511/SQLSketch.jl/README.md

 using SQLSketch.Drivers     # Database drivers

 # For query building:
-import SQLSketch.Core: from, where, select, col, literal, p_
+import SQLSketch.Core: from, where, select, col, literal

 # Connect to database
 driver = SQLiteDriver()